breakfastquay/bqvec/README.md

 =====

 A small library for vector management and arithmetic in C++ using raw C pointer arrays, designed for simple audio buffer-shuffling.
-Uses vector arithmetic helpers in places, plus loops written with an eye to compiler auto-vectorisation.
+Optionally calls out to vector arithmetic helpers in a couple of places, plus loops written with an eye to compiler auto-vectorisation.
 Also includes aligned malloc wrappers and a lock-free ring buffer.

 This code originated as part of the Rubber Band Library written by the same authors (see https://bitbucket.org/breakfastquay/rubberband/).